alentwotime/deckchatbot-monorepo/README.md

 ## API
 - **API:** `POST /calculate-skirting` – estimate skirting materials using feet/inch measurements
 - Uploads mentioning "skirting" auto-return perimeter and panel estimates

+### Direct start
+Running `node server.cjs` starts a single-process server if you prefer not to use the cluster entry point.